A/B testing Calculator: Sample Ratio Mismatch (SRM) Checker

 Sample Ratio Mismatch (SRM) is a statistical error that occurs when samples in A/B tests do not match each other.
 This can lead to inaccurate results and incorrect conclusions.

-The calculator uses statistical methods to calculate SRM based on sample size, baseline conversion, and significance level.
-It shows when SRM may be critical.
+The SRM calculator uses statistical methods to estimate SRM based on sample size, baseline conversion, and significance level.
+It shows when SRM can be critical.

-Use the calculator to compute SRM in A/B tests.
-Set the sample size, baseline conversion, and significance level, and the tool will show when SRM may be critical.
+Use the calculator to estimate SRM in A/B tests.
+Set the sample size, baseline conversion, and significance level, and the tool will indicate when SRM can be critical.

-The Sample Ratio Mismatch (SRM) calculator is ideal for A/B tests with high observation costs, where saving resources is important.
-It's also useful for quickly obtaining results in marketing campaigns.
+The Sample Ratio Mismatch (SRM) calculator is ideal for A/B tests with high observation costs, where it is important to save resources.
+It is also useful for quickly obtaining results in marketing campaigns.